Soft inquiry vs. hard inquiry: What’s the difference?

 What’s a hard credit inquiry?

-A hard credit inquiry, also known as a hard credit check or a hard pull, happens when a lender checks your credit after you apply for a loan.
-But there’s one major difference between a hard inquiry and a soft inquiry:
+A hard credit inquiry, also called a hard pull or hard credit check, happens when a lender checks your credit after you apply for a loan.
+Unlike a soft inquiry, a hard inquiry can affect your credit scores.

 “[Hard] inquiries will impact your credit score because most credit-scoring models look at how recently and how frequently you apply for credit,” the Consumer Financial Protection Bureau (CFPB) says.

 That includes scores from credit scorer FICO®.
 New inquiries are one of five categories the company uses to calculate credit scores.
-And it makes up 10 percent of the company’s calculations.
+And it makes up 10% of the company’s calculations.

 According to FICO, hard inquiries may lower credit scores by about five points.
 Hard inquiries can stay on your credit reports for up to two years, but FICO only looks at inquiries from the most recent year.